Western Spectroscopy Association Conference

 10) Molly A. Taylor, Jordan M. Pio, Wytze E. van der Veer, and Kenneth C. Janda

-Competition Between Electronic and Vibrational Predissociation Dynamics of the HeBr2 and
+Competition Between Electronic and Vibrational Predissociation Dynamics of the

 NeBr2 van der Waals Molecules